maxint-rd/TM16xx/README.md

 ```
 See  [Adafruit GFX documentation](https://learn.adafruit.com/adafruit-gfx-graphics-library/graphics-primitives) and [TM16xxMatrixGFX.h](/src/TM16xxMatrixGFX.h) for the provided methods.
 See the [library examples](/examples) for more information.

-___NOTE: AdafruitGFX needs to be installed, even if you don't use TM16xxMatrixGFX.
-If you don't want to install AdafruitGFX you can remove TM16xxMatrixGFX.h and TM16xxMatrixGFX.cpp from the library directory to avoid compilation errors.
-To reduce this dependency, the TM16xxMatrixGFX class may be moved to a separate library in future versions___
+___NOTE: To use TM16xxMatrixGFX, AdafruitGFX needs to be installed.
+The library checks if AdafruitGFX is present, but depending your compiler version and settings you may get compilation errors or a warning if AdafruitGFX isn't installed.___

 ## TM16xxButtons class